 Westlake SL369 are budget all-terrain tires designed for minivans, SUVs, CUVs, and light trucks.
 They have an all-season capability and could be used year-round in both summer and winter conditions.
-These tires have pros and cons and we have discussed both in our detailed review below.
+In our Westlake SL369 review we have discussed the pros and cons of this tire in detail.

 Westlake SL369 Tire Features

 - SL369 has an open five-rib design to provide wet and dry performance in addition to off-road capability.

 - The tread design is aggressive with deep lugs spaced out enough to help evacuate water, mud, stones and resist hydroplaning.

 - SL369 is an all-terrain tire so the lugs are not as deep and spaced out like a mud-terrain tire.
 But they are large enough to give good handling and traction on a highway and in light off-road conditions.